 Document where the opportunities are and then decide which ones you will test first, prioritizing those with highest potential impact and/or lowest level of effort to change.
 You may have multiple channels with opportunities for testing these concepts, but it might make the most sense to start with testing via digital channels such as email, website, digital ads, and landing pages.
 With these you don’t have the production expense of versioning radio/TV and can get almost real-time updates on which test versions are generating more clicks and sales.
 Once you are confident with the winning approach you can implement across other channels.

-Stay tuned for part 2 of this blog next month to see more ways you can apply behavioral science concepts to optimize your customer experience and sales.
+Stay tuned for part 2 to see more ways you can apply behavioral science concepts to optimize your customer experience and sales.

 Want to read more blogs by Emily Martinez?
 Click here.